descartes100/descartes100/README.md

 ### Hi there 👋

-- 🔭 Tiktok CN Blue Team member
+- 🔭 Tiktok CN Red Team member
 - 🌱 Learning all the things about security and web3